hirre/AutoREST/README.md

 # AutoREST

-AutoREST is a library and a console app written in ASP .NET Core which automatically creates a basic REST service for your database.
+AutoREST is a library and a console app written in ASP .NET Core 2.0 which automatically creates a basic REST service for your database.

-Don't use this as your public API!
+Don't use this as your public REST API!

 ## Usage